 Used Car: 2011 Kia Sorento Review

 Redesigned for 2011, the Kia Sorento lost its truck-like platform and became one of the most comfortable-riding and fuel-efficient 2011 midsize crossovers.
 The Sorento offers tons of standard features to boot.
-It’s a bit smaller than other midsize SUVs, but that means it may cost less than some rivals.

 The 2011 Kia Sorento is ranked: